argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 # })
 ```

 There are many ways and great packages to deal with this `pre-training` phase, but generally, NLP training frameworks like [KerasNLP](https://keras.io/keras_nlp/) and [Hugging Face](https://huggingface.co/) offer great out-of-the-box methods for training a causal language model.
-In our guide, we will refer to the great docs off using Hugging Face `transformers` and `datasets` library and prepare our training data in the format they require for [training a causal language model](https://huggingface.co/learn/nlp-course/chapter7/6#training-a-causal-language-model-from-scratch).
+In our guide, we will refer to the great docs of the Hugging Face `transformers` and `datasets` libraries and prepare our training data in the format they require for [training a causal language model](https://huggingface.co/learn/nlp-course/chapter7/6#training-a-causal-language-model-from-scratch).

 ### Supervised finetuning